Green conservatism: United States

 One of the first uses of the term green conservatism was by former United States Republican House Speaker Newt Gingrich, in a debate on environmental issues with John Kerry, according to Human Events.
 Around this time, the green conservative movement was sometimes referred to as the crunchy con movement, a term popularized by National Review magazine and the writings of Rod Dreher.

-In the United States, the Republican Party is generally considered as the conservative party.
+In the United States, the Republican Party was generally considered as the conservative party.
 Green conservatism manifested itself as a movement in groups such as ConservAmerica and the American Conservation Coalition, which seek to strengthen the Republican Party's stance on environmental issues and support efforts to conserve natural resources and protect human and environmental health.

 The Independent Greens of Virginia (or Indy Greens) call themselves "common sense conservatives".
 The party, over the last decade, has run many conservative greens for local, state, and federal office.
 In 2004, the party gave its ballot line to Constitution Party nominee Michael Peroutka for president, and in 2008, once again placed the Constitution Party nominee Chuck Baldwin on the ballot as its presidential candidate.
 The Indy Greens call for balancing the federal budget and paying off the federal debt.

 The Republican Party had long supported the protection of the environment in the first half of 20th Century.
 Republican President Theodore Roosevelt was a prominent conservationist whose policies eventually led to the creation of the modern National Park Service.
 Republican President Richard Nixon was responsible for establishing the Environmental Protection Agency in 1970.